Here’s my guide to visiting the fabulous Carnegie Museum of Art in Pittsburgh Pennsylvania.

 6. Hall of Architecture

-You can admire the Florence's Baptistery doors created by Lorenzo Ghiberti, including what Michelangelo dubbed the "Doors of Paradise."
-You can see Nicola Pisano's pulpit from Siena Cathedral, considered one of the first works of Renaissance art.
+You can also see Nicola Pisano’s pulpit from Siena Cathedral.
+It’s considered one of the first works of Renaissance art.

 The largest recreation is the entire west facade of the Gothic Abbey Church of Saint-Giles in France.
 It’s a one of kind marble, and may be the largest architectural cast ever made.